mobify/mobifyjs/docs/appendix.md

 console.
 You can view these errors using Webkit Inspector or Firebug.
 If things don't appear to be working, we suggest starting there!

-* **Page is blank, doesn't render at all**
+## Page is blank, doesn't render at all

 Usually this will be accompanied by the error message:

     Uncaught SyntaxError: Unexpected string.

-    SOLUTION: Ensure that you have a comma after every key within your konf, ie.
+**Solution:** Ensure that you have a comma after every key within your konf, ie.

+{% highlight javascript %}
     'header': {
         ...
+    }, // Commas between each key are required 'content': {

     },
-        'content': {

-        },
+{% endhighlight %}

-* **{some-key} displayed on the page**
+## "{some-key}" displayed on the page

 When a variable is rendered to the page instead of parsed with data from your konf, this likely means you have used an illegal character in the key.

-    SOLUTION: Don't use illegal characters in keys.
-This includes almost all non-alphanumeric characters, ie. dashes (-), periods (.), commas (,), plus signs (+), etc.
+**Solution:** Don't use illegal characters in keys.
+This includes almost all
+    non-alphanumeric characters, ie. dashes (-), periods (.), commas (,), plus signs (+), etc.